dnsimple/dnsimple-developer/content/v2/registrar/whois-privacy.markdown

 ### Response

-Responds with HTTP 201 if WHOIS privacy is purchased and enabled.
+Responds with HTTP 200 if WHOIS privacy is enabled.

-Responds with HTTP 200 if WHOIS privacy is only enabled because it was purchased previously.
+Responds with HTTP 201 if WHOIS privacy is only enabled because it was purchased previously.
+Response available only on legacy domains.

 ~~~json
 <%= pretty_print_fixture("/api/enableWhoisPrivacy/success.http") %>